scipy/scipy/doc/source/tutorial/sparse.rst

    <3x4 sparse array of type '<class 'numpy.int64'>'
         with 5 stored elements in COOrdinate format>

-Note now that there are only five stored elements in our sparse array, and it is identical to the array we have been working with throughout this guide:
+Now there are only five stored elements in our sparse array, and it is identical to the array we have been working with throughout this guide:

    >>> dupes.todense()
    array([[1, 0, 0, 2],